The first few weeks

 It is a good idea to keep track of all the money, other assets and debts in a spreadsheet.
 When you finish administering the estate, you are expected to provide a copy of these ‘estate accounts’ to anyone inheriting the leftover estate (residual beneficiaries).
 This is to prove you have dealt with the money properly.

 Download our free executor spreadsheet

 You can get a free copy of a spreadsheet we've put together by clicking the purple button in the bottom right-hand corner.

 Find all the beneficiaries

-It is an executor’s responsibility to track down all the beneficiaries.
+It is an executor’s responsibility to track down all the people who stand to inherit something (these people are known as 'beneficiaries').
 Executors could be held personally liable if they fail to pay a beneficiary their inheritance as stated in the will or by the rules of intestacy if there is no will.

 It is good practice to notify all the people who are due to inherit something from the estate.
 You could reassure them that as executor you will deal with the estate as efficiently as possible but that it could take as long as 6-12 months because you will be waiting on multiple companies and government departments which can take a long time to process things.